A new sample of massive B-type contact binary candidates from the OGLE survey of the Magellanic Clouds

 \titlerunning{OGLE massive contact-binaries}

-{Instituto de Astrofísica de Canarias, Avenida Vía Láctea s/n, 38205 La Laguna, Santa Cruz de Tenerife, Spain \and Universidad de La Laguna, Departamento de Astrofísica, Avenida Astrofísico Francisco Sánchez s/n, 38206 La Laguna, Santa Cruz de Tenerife, Spain \and Department of Astronomy, 538 West 120th Street, Pupin Hall, Columbia University, New York City, NY 10027, U.S.A \and Lund Observatory, Division of Astrophysics, Department of Physics, Lund University, Box 43, SE-221 00, Lund, Sweden \and Institute of Astronomy, Faculty of Physics, Astronomy and Informatics, Nicolaus Copernicus University, Grudziadzka 5, 87-100 Torun, Poland \and Argelander Institut für Astronomie, Auf dem Hügel 71, DE-53121, Bonn, Germany \and Max-Planck-Institut für Radioastronomie, Auf dem Hügel 69, DE-53121, Bonn, Germany \\ } \abstract {Massive contact binaries are fundamental test-beds to study properties of close binaries en route to stellar mergers.
-Progress in their understanding has been largely impeded due to a dearth in their observed counterparts.
-We accumulate 61 over-contact binary candidates from the OGLE survey of the Magellanic Clouds and form the largest known sample of such systems.} {Most of the previously reported contact binaries have been O-type systems, while theoretically, we expect B-type binaries to dominate their population.
-We hence mine the OGLE-IV catalogue for B-type and earlier systems which match our synthetic light curves, and thereafter examine their properties with predictions from our binary populations.
-Simultaneously, we also investigate the degeneracy in the light curves between over-contact and near-contact binaries and attempt to distinguish these populations.} {We construct new synthetic populations of over-contact and near-contact binaries from detailed \texttt{MESA} models with initial masses of M$_\textrm{T,i}=14-80$\Msun and periods of P$_\textrm{i}=0.6-23$\,days, and compute analogous \texttt{PHOEBE} light curves.
-We then extract OGLE systems that match our synthetic light curves and compare their sample number and distributions in periods, absolute V-band magnitudes and colours (V-I) with our theoretical predictions.} {We predict massive over-contact binaries to have smooth equal-depth light curves due to their mass ratios of $q\approx1$ and consequently, equal-temperature components.
-From the OGLE database, we mine 47 and 14 predominantly B-type over-contact binaries, in the Large and Small Magellanic Clouds respectively, with periods of $\approx0.6-1$\,d, along with a few wider O-type systems.
-This sample is consistent with our theoretically expected numbers and colour-magnitude and period distributions.
-Additionally, we find that binaries nearing contact have periods as large as 4.5\,d and mass ratios of $q\approx0.4-0.95$, some of which may masquerade as over-contact binaries with smooth light curves and unequal-depth eclipses, leading to potential observational misclassifications.} {}
+{Instituto de Astrofísica de Canarias, Avenida Vía Láctea s/n, 38205 La Laguna, Santa Cruz de Tenerife, Spain \and Universidad de La Laguna, Departamento de Astrofísica, Avenida Astrofísico Francisco Sánchez s/n, 38206 La Laguna, Santa Cruz de Tenerife, Spain \and Department of Astronomy, 538 West 120th Street, Pupin Hall, Columbia University, New York City, NY 10027, U.S.A \and Lund Observatory, Division of Astrophysics, Department of Physics, Lund University, Box 43, SE-221 00, Lund, Sweden \and Institute of Astronomy, Faculty of Physics, Astronomy and Informatics, Nicolaus Copernicus University, Grudziadzka 5, 87-100 Torun, Poland \and Steward Observatory, Department of Astronomy, University of Arizona, 933 N. Cherry Ave, Tucson, AZ, 85721, USA \and Argelander Institut für Astronomie, Auf dem Hügel 71, DE-53121, Bonn, Germany \and Max-Planck-Institut für Radioastronomie, Auf dem Hügel 69, DE-53121, Bonn, Germany \\ } \abstract {Massive contact binaries (CBs) are crucial objects for understanding close binary evolution and stellar mergers.
+Their study has been hampered by a scarcity of observed systems, particularly of B-type systems which are expected to dominate this class.} {We bridge this observational gap by mining a large sample of massive CB candidates from the OGLE-IV database, potentially increasing their current numbers in the Magellanic Clouds by an order of magnitude.} {Using main-sequence colour-magnitude limits, an observationally informed period-luminosity-colour relation for CBs, and a high morph parameter cut ($c\geq0.7$), we empirically identified a subsample of 68 O and B-type binaries with periods $P<3$\,days, that exhibit smooth, sinusoidal light curves with nearly equal eclipse depths.
+To mine our bona fide sample of CB candidates among these, we used theoretical colour-magnitude and orbital period distributions based on a vast grid of \texttt{MESA} binary models.
+We also computed synthetic light curves using \texttt{PHOEBE} corresponding to the contact and near-contact phases of a \texttt{MESA} model.} { Our bona fide candidate CB sample consists of 37 systems (9 in the SMC and 28 in the LMC), which fulfil the theoretical predictions for massive CBs.
+The bona fide sample, which predominantly consists of B-type binaries with periods of $P \approx 0.6- 1$\,day, closely agrees with our predicted population count.
+As our binary models predict mass equalization followed by temperature equalization during nuclear-timescale contact, a substantial fraction of these bona fide CB candidates may have mass ratios of $q \approx 1$.} {Our work significantly expands the observational sample of B-type candidate massive CBs.
+Furthermore, our synthetic light curves show a degeneracy between contact and near-contact binary light curves, indicating the possibility of misidentifications between these configurations when characterized based on light curves alone.
+Spectroscopic follow-up is necessary to test our predictions, particularly for the mass ratios of the massive CB candidates.}